trimstray/nginx-admins-handbook/README.md

 ##### Automatic installation

 Installation from source consists of multiple steps.
-If you don't want to pass through all of them, you can run automated script.
-It is located in `lib/autoinstaller.sh`.
+If you don't want to pass through all of them manually, you can run automated script.
+I created it to facilitate the whole installation process.

+This tool is located in `lib/autoinstaller.sh`.
 By default, it show prompt to confirm steps but you can disable this if you want:

 ```bash
 cd lib/